Calvin Ball III: Environment

 Ball supports Maryland's "Rain Tax".
 In March 2013, during debate on a county bill to implement the state-mandated stormwater fee, he introduced an amendment that would limit increases to the fee to $15 a year.
 In March 2016, Ball voted against a proposal to phase out the stormwater fee.

 During his county executive campaign, Ball said he would update the county's Climate Action Plan to incentivize open space and forest preservation.
 In February 2019, he announced that the county would join the Paris Agreement and pledged to achieve net-zero emissions in the county by 2050.
+That same year, Ball proposed reforms to the Howard County Forest Conservation Act that would require residential developers to manage 75 percent of their forest retention and replanting on-site as well as increase reforestation requirements.
+The proposed reforms were amended by the Howard County Council, then passed into law.
+In December 2019, Ball signed into law a bill imposing a 5 cent fee on disposable plastic bags in stores.

+In 2020, Ball entered into a 25-year solar power purchasing agreement with KDC Solar, Inc., that would generate more than half of the county's electricity usage.
+April 2026, Ball announced that Howard County would become a community solar developer, the first jurisdiction in Maryland to do so.

 In June 2023, Ball released the "HoCo Climate Forward" plan for addressing climate change in the county.

-In December 2019, Ball signed into law a bill imposing a 5 cent fee on disposable plastic bags in stores.
+The plan set goals to reduce climate pollution by 60% below 2005 baseline levels by 2030 and net zero by 2045.
+By 2025, the second Howard County Climate Forward Annual Report showed a 26% reduction of community-wide greenhouse gas emissions from 2005 baseline levels.

 Gun control

 In March 2015, Ball supported legislation to prohibit carrying weapons on Howard County property, which was signed into law by county executive Allan Kittleman in May.